MundoDele Spanish Grammar

 Use this page to understand impersonal sentences as part of Spanish sentence structure.
 First learn the main types.
-Then compare hay, weather expressions, impersonal se and es + adjective + que patterns.
+Then compare hay, weather expressions, impersonal se, passive se and es + adjective + que patterns.

 What is an impersonal sentence in Spanish?